bonitasoft/bonita-continuous-delivery-doc/md/getting_started.md

     aws_access_key_id = <YOUR_AWS_ACCESS_KEY>
     aws_secret_access_key = <YOUR_AWS_SECRET_ACCESS_KEY>

-Then the `.boto` file has to be mounted from the control workstation into the BCD controller while starting the container.
+Then the `.boto` file has to be mounted from the control host into the BCD controller while starting the container.
 Add the following option to the `docker run` command:

     -v <host_path_to_.boto_file>:/home/bonita/.boto